Kinchbus: Fleet

-As of September 2022, the fleet consists of 35 buses of varying models, including twelve Alexander-Dennis Enviro200MMCs and ten Optare Solos.
+As of 2024, the fleet consists of around 40 buses which includes Enviro200 MMCs, Optare Versas and Optare Solos.
+As a result of the frequency increase to Skylink (Leicester - Derby) in March 2024 a number of vehicles are currently on long-term loan from fellow Wellglade Group subsidiary trentbarton.

-During 2020, Kinchbus upgraded services 11/12 with Optare Versas which were transferred from Trent Barton and replaced Optare Tempos which were used on the service since new in 2007, As a result of the now abandoned Leicester clean air zone, the Skylink fleet was also upgraded with 12 new Enviro200 MMCs which replaced a fleet of eleven Mercedes-Benz Citaros.
+During 2020, Kinchbus upgraded services 11/12 with Optare Versas which were transferred from Trent Barton and replaced Optare Tempos which were used on the service since new in 2007.

+Kinchbus and Charnwood Borough Council successfully applied for ZEBRA funding which will see 21 battery-electric vehicles replace the main service fleet, but will probably happen in November 2025.

+The investment consists of 11 Yutong E9L and 10 Yutong E12.
+A further investment of 18 low emissions diesel powered Enviro200MMC buses are due to enter service during August 2025 on the Skylink Leicester-Derby service, these will replace similar Enviro200MMC buses that were launched during 2020.

 Liveries

 Most buses wear a two-tone yellow and blue livery, split diagonally along the side of the bus, with the yellow in front.
 This livery was originally introduced in 2007, and was given a facelift in 2013 starting with the vehicles used on Kinchbus 9.
 Most of Kinchbus's services are route-branded, as in common with their sister company, Trentbarton.
-Skylink buses are the exception to branding on the standard livery as they are mostly yellow with branding for the service.
+Skylink buses are the exception to branding on the standard livery as they bear their own dedicated livery.
+Due to a shortage of buses caused by the unreliability of certain types of buses already within the fleet, several buses are presently on loan to Kinchbus from Trentbarton; they wear a predominantly orange livery advertising both companies' Mango bus fare app.